Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 permuting the two input tensors into a form such that the contraction becomes equivalent to one matrix multiplication on the whole data, followed by a final permutation to bring the indices of the output tensor into the desired order.
-This approach allows to use the highly efficient matrix multiplication (`gemm`) from BLAS, which is multithreaded by default.
+This approach allows to use the highly efficient matrix multiplication kernel (`gemm`) from BLAS, which is multithreaded by default.
 There is also a native contraction implementation that is used for e.g. arrays with an `eltype` that is not `<:LinearAlgebra.BlasFloat`.
 It performs the contraction directly without the additional permutations, but still in a cache-friendly and multithreaded way (again relying on `JULIA_NUM_THREADS>1`).
-This implementation can sometimes be faster even for `BlasFloat` types, and the use of BLAS can be controlled by explicitly switching the backend between `StridedBLAS` and `StridedNative`.
+This implementation can also be used for `BlasFloat` types (but will typically be slower), and the use of BLAS can be controlled by explicitly switching the backend between `StridedBLAS` and `StridedNative`.

-Since TensorOperations v2.0, the necessary implementations are also available for `CuArray` objects of the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) library.
+The primitive tensor operations are also implemented for `CuArray` objects of the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) library.
 This implementation is essentially a simple wrapper over the cuTENSOR library of NVidia, and will only be loaded when the `cuTENSOR` library is loaded.
 The `@tensor` macro will then automatically work for operations between GPU arrays.

 Mixed operations between host arrays (e.g. `Array`) and device arrays (e.g. `CuArray`) will